 The refrigerator doors use a positive latch that secures the door with a "click" to prevent the door from opening during travel.
-The doors use a heating element located in the flapper on the left door.
-The heating element activates when operating the refrigerator in any mode to help prevent moisture accumulation in high humidity conditions.

-Mold and mildew may contaminate a completely sealed refrigerator in storage.
+Mold and mildew can contaminate a completely sealed refrigerator in storage.
 The motorhome refrigerator has a storage position to lock the doors partially open and promote airflow that will help prevent mold build up.